Apple Watch Series 4

-The Digital Crown received a mechanical upgrade as well as a visual one, with it gaining haptic feedback.
+The Digital Crown received a mechanical upgrade and a visual one, with it gaining haptic feedback.

-For audio, the speakers were redesigned to be 50% louder, with the microphone moved to the opposite side to minimize echoes.
+The speakers were redesigned to be 50% louder for audio, with the microphone moved to the opposite side to minimize echoes.

 Around the back is the other big external change for the model, with Apple refining the optical heart sensor to a second-generation version.
 The sensor fundamentally functions the same way, shining light into the user's wrist to search for a pulse in a technique known as photoplethysmography, but rather than taking the form of four circles, there is instead one main circle with a single central port for light.

 In terms of materials and finishes, the Apple Watch Series 4 shipped in aluminum with silver, gold, and space gray finishes for both GPS and Cellular versions, along with a stainless steel option with polished silver, gold, and space black options for Cellular models.

 The Apple Watch Edition option was abandoned for a second time, with the previously sold ceramic option not available to purchase for this iteration.
 Instead, all models of the Series 4 have ceramic backs.

 However, Apple offered Nike+ versions in silver and space gray aluminum, complete with exclusive Sports Bands and Loops, and Apple Watch Hermes in polished stainless steel.
 Both variants included exclusive watch faces.